-Join Peggy Fisher for an in-depth discussion in this video Searching arrays, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Searching arrays, part of Learning Java.

 - Similar to sorting arrays,…there are many different ways to search arrays.…Let's start talking about a binary search.…A binary search requires the list of values…to already be sorted prior to searching.…The binary search starts by comparing…the key value you're searching for…with the middle value in your array.…If the value is greater than the middle value,…it repeats the process with the half of the array…that might still contain a match.…This process continues until either a match is found…or the array cannot be split any more.…